-ESSAM 2019 is open to both full-time and part-time MBA students.
+ESSAM 2019 is open to both full-time and part-time currently registered MBA students.

 How To Apply

-Registration will open soon for ESSAM 2019.
+Registration is now open for ESSAM 2019.
 To apply, you will need to complete an online application form and provide a personal statement and a CV (two pages maximum) describing your managerial roles and responsibilities.

 The final deadline for applications is 5 April 2019.
 Limited places are available, therefore early registration is strongly recommended.